WakiMak/trentent.github.io-forked/_posts/2015-07-03-appv5-recipe-for-epic-2012.md

 ::
 :: By Trentent Tye
 ::
-:: Assumptions: Adobe Reader is on the XenApp server
+:: Assumptions: Adobe Reader is on the & server
-:: Java Runtime Environment (JRE) is installed on the XenApp Server
+:: Java Runtime Environment (JRE) is installed on the & Server

 :: Must set Package Name to: Epic_Hyperspace_2012_7.9_RA1463_x86
 :: Must modify C:\ProgramData\Epic\EPIC.CLI to point to path other than C:\Epic ("C:\Program Files (x86)\Epic\v7.9\Epic")